How to Extract Signature from OpenType Fonts in Java with GroupDocs.Metadata

 • How to extract digital signature flags from OpenType fonts

-• Techniques to retrieve detailed information about digital signatures
+• How to retrieve detailed information about each digital signature

 Prerequisites